MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 4. Click **Finish** and reboot the computer.

->[!Note] You can also run Driver Verifier in a Command Prompt window.
-For example, to run Driver Verifier with the standard settings on a driver called myDriver.sys, you would use the following command:

 >[!Note]
-> You can also run Driver Verifier in a Command Prompt window.
-For example, to run Driver Verifier with the standard settings on a driver called myDriver.sys, you would use the following command:

->[!Note] > You can also run Driver Verifier in a Command Prompt window.
-For example, to run Driver Verifier with the standard settings on a driver called myDriver.sys, you would use the following command:
+> You can also run Driver Verifier in a Command Prompt window without starting Driver Verifier Manager.
+For example, to run Driver Verifier with the standard settings on a driver called *myDriver.sys*, you would use the following command:

 ```
 verifier /standard /driver myDriver.sys
 ```

-For more information, see [**Driver Verifier Command Syntax**](verifier-command-line.md).
+For more information about command line options, see [**Driver Verifier Command Syntax**](verifier-command-line.md).